and Drugs with the Grateful Dead. New York, NY: St. Martin’s Press.

 There was no unity.
 No camaraderie.
 I

-know for sure Jerry wasn’t happy about the state of our union
+know for sure Jerry wasn’t happy about the state of our union.
+None of us

 were really happy about it, per se”.[26]